Stuycs-K/final-project-3-dewanz-wangk/PRESENTATION.md

     }
 These two function declarations are equivalent
 ## Shellshock
 Shellshock is a series of 6 exploits that all take advantage of the bash parser to cause unintended code execution.
-They effect bash versions 1.03 to 4.3, which is 25 years of bash!
+They effect bash versions 1.03 to 4.3, which is 25 years of bashs since 1989!

 The exploit looks something like this: